-Planning Policy Wales, Edition 910, November December 20168, section 4.3.10 Chapter 10 identifies examples of the type and scale of development appropriate for town, district, local and village centres (starting paragraph 10.1.2).
+&lt;sup>171 Planning Policy Wales, Edition 9, November 2016, Chapter 10 identifies examples of the type and scale of development appropriate for town, district, local and village centres (starting paragraph 10.1.2).
 Technical Advice Note 4 Retail and Commercial Development, November 2016, provides further guidance at paragraphs 4.1 - 4.6.

-- Policy 55 Town and District Shopping Centres Within the town shopping centre of Tenby, and the district shopping centres of Saundersfoot, St Davids and Newport, and other smaller shopping centres changes of use, redevelopment or development of new buildings will be permitted where: - a) if in a town or district shopping centre the proposal falls within Class A1, A2, A3, B1, C1, D1 or D2 of the use classes order or is a sui generis173 use normally found in such shopping centres; - b) if in a Rural Centre the proposal is for retail or commercial uses (A1, A2 and A3 uses) or community facilities; and - c) if it is located within a primary frontage (see Proposals Map) the proposal would not create a concentration of non-retail uses; and - d) the scale, siting and design is appropriate and would contribute to the character and appearance of the area; and - e) Proposals for A3 uses would not individually or cumulatively cause an unacceptable adverse effect on amenity (see Policy 31) or the role of the Centre in meeting the needs of local communities and visitors. - 4.317 The policy is intended to ensure that the vitality, viability and diversity of shopping centres is maintained and enhanced.
+Policy 55 Town and District Shopping Centres  🖌 Within the town shopping centre of Tenby, and the district shopping centres of Saundersfoot, St Davids and Newport, and other smaller shopping centres changes of use, redevelopment or development of new buildings will be permitted where: a) if in a town or district shopping centre the proposal falls within Class A1, A2, A3, B1, C1, D1 or D2 of the use classes order or is a sui generis use normally found in such shopping centres; b) if in a Rural Centre the proposal is for retail or commercial uses (A1, A2 and A3 uses) or community facilities; and c) if it is located within a primary frontage (see Proposals Map) the proposal would not create a concentration of non-retail uses; and d) the scale, siting and design is appropriate and would contribute to the character and appearance of the area; and e) Proposals for A3 uses would not individually or cumulatively cause an unacceptable adverse effect on amenity (see Policy 31) or the role of the Centre in meeting the needs of local communities and visitors.

+- 4.317 The policy is intended to ensure that the vitality, viability and diversity of shopping centres is maintained and enhanced.
 The shopping centres of the Plan area play a vital role in providing services for residents and visitors to the National Park, including leisure, recreation, schools, business and public service offices.
-Individual businesses benefit from the variety of shops and facilities in the centre as a whole. - 4.318 The retention of retailing in Tenby town centre is supported through the definition of primary retail frontages see Proposals Map.
+Individual businesses benefit from the variety of shops and facilities in the centre as a whole. - 4.318 The retention of retailing in Tenby town centre is supported through the definition of primary retail frontages - see Proposals Map.
 These are intended to ensure that the retailing character and provision of the centre is not undermined. - 4.319 At primary retail frontages, non-A1 uses which would lead to or unacceptably increase the concentration of similar uses, or reduce the retail character of the area will be resisted.
-Each application will be considered on its individual merits whilst also having regard to the
+Each application will be considered on its individual merits whilst also having regard to the above criteria and national planning policy.
+However, in most cases a maximum of one-third of the retail frontage in non-A1 use, and no more than three non-A1 units adjacent to each other is considered an appropriate balance of uses.